bjfikky/hotel-app/README.md

 ##Hotel Front Desk Application

-This project was created with react by Benjamin Orimoloye
+This application was created with react by Benjamin Orimoloye